 Homepage of John M. Nunley

 Welcome to my website!
 I am an Assistant Professor of Economics at the University of Wisconsin - La Crosse (UW-L).
-I am an applied microeconomist, specializing in family, labor, and health economics.
+I am an applied microeconomist, with primary interestes in labor economics, the economics of the family, and experimental economics.